In order to provide full fail-safe broadcasting, the following configuration models are available:

 This configuration model allows you to use a single machine to edit your playlists and perform the playout session.

-The following diagram represents a single machine setup:
+The following diagram represents the single machine setup:

 Open the Cinegy Air Configurator.
 Select the "Local" checkbox.